Letizeus/Letizeus/README.md

 ### Citerra

-Citerra is redefining how academic work gets done.
-It brings search, writing, citation management, plagiarism detection and AI guidance into one uninterrupted workflow.
-You can find the right literature across leading databases, capture and format citations automatically, work in LaTeX or a clean visual editor, analyze your PDFs, and refine your writing with intelligent suggestions.
-Everything stays organized, consistent and connected so you can focus on the thinking, not the tooling.
+Citerra brings literature search, writing, citation management, source reading and a grounded assistant into one workflow for academic writing.
+Write in LaTeX or in a rich text surface with real pages, chosen per document.
+Search the literature from inside the document and save a result to its library in one click.
+Open a source and ask it a question, answered with the page.
+Insert citations from the library and switch styles without retyping a reference.
+The assistant reads the paper and its sources before it drafts, and every suggestion arrives as a tracked change to accept or reject.
+It never invents a reference.
+Get a reviewer's report on the draft, a check of every uncited claim, and the paper measured against a venue's limits.
+Co-authors work in the same file with comments and tracked changes.
+A browser extension, Word and Google Docs add-ins and Git sync reach the same library from wherever the writing happens.

-Academic research becomes clear, fast and effortless.
+Everything the paper needs, in one place.

 **Project Link:** [Citerra](https://www.citerra.de/) (join the waitlist)